armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/cloneServerGroup.md

 ---
 title: "spinnaker.execution.stages.before.cloneServerGroup"
 linktitle: "cloneServerGroup"
-description: "A policy that is run before executing each task in a clone server group stage."
+description: "A policy targeting this object is run before executing each task in a cloneServerGroup stage."
 ---
 More information on the clone server group stage can be found at: https://spinnaker.io/reference/pipeline/stages/#clone-server-group
 ## Example Payload